ArtifexSoftware/mupdf/docs/src/mutool-object-pixmap.rst

     :return: `Pixmap`.

-    .. |tor_todo| Can't get any joy out of this one because of `DefaultColorSpaces` not working for me.
+    ..
+TODO(tor): Can't get any joy out of this one because of `DefaultColorSpaces` not working for me.

 .. method:: getPixels()